tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ~~~
 {: #fig-upload-cancellation-procedure title="Upload Cancellation Procedure"}

+## Example 2: File of unknown size

+In some cases a client does no know the final size of a resource before it initiates an upload.
+For instance, a file that is contains data from a stream source.

-In the above example, the client attempted to upload the entire file in a single request, indicated by omitting the `Upload-Incomplete` header.
-For advanced use cases, the client is allowed to upload incomplete chunks of a file to the server sequentially.
-One example is the uploading of a streaming data source which is not yet completely read yet:
+This example shows how a client can upload incomplete chunks of a file to the server across a sequence of procedures.

 1) If the client is aware that the server supports resumable upload, it can use the Upload Transfer Procedure with the `Upload-Incomplete` header to start an upload.